obrunet/GCP_Data_Engineering/Theory/Pipelines.md

 gcloud dataflow jobs run pde-job-1 \
 --gcs-location gs://pde-exam-cert/templates/word-count-template
 This command creates a job named pde-job-1 using a template file called word-count-template located in the pde-exam-cert/templates bucket.

----
-or Datafow (similar to Apache Beam) for new processes serverless provides a unified batch and stream processing model Java or Python
-Piplines
-PCollection
-Ptransform